bodatoken/BODAV2-GreenPaper/README.md

 # BODAV2-GreenPaper
 BODAV2 Greenpaper, the better WhitePaper.

-If you have trouble accessing the document on iOs devices, please view the medium post here - https://bodatoken.medium.com/bodav2-greenpaper-v1-2-16fca3c542d0
+If you have trouble accessing the document on iOS devices, please view the medium post here - https://bodatoken.medium.com/bodav2-greenpaper-v1-2-16fca3c542d0